isomerpages/pa-cdcnw-deprecated/_cohesion/September 2022/Green Bootcamp @ North West.md

-<p style="font-weight: bold; font-size: 16px; line-height: 26px; margin-top: 0px;">Project Summary</p>
+<p style="font-weight: bold; font-size: 16px; line-height: 26px; ">Project Summary</p>
-<p>The winning team of the Green Bootcamp @ North West, Team Igloo, which comprised a mix of budding doctors and engineers, shared their aspiration of eradicating inefficient energy usage.
+<p style="font-size: 16px; line-height: 26px; margin-top: 0px;">The winning team of the Green Bootcamp @ North West, Team Igloo, which comprised a mix of budding doctors and engineers, shared their aspiration of eradicating inefficient energy usage.
 The team developed a product that uses a thermoelectrical device to simultaneously cool and circulate water through a mattress pad, keeping the surface cool for users to sleep on.   </p>